rust-lang/book/nostarch/chapter15.md

 data even when there are immutable references to that data; normally, this action is disallowed by the borrowing rules.
 To mutate data, the pattern uses `unsafe` code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing.
-Unsafe code indicates to the compiler that we're checking the rules manually instead of relying on the compiler to check them for us; we will discuss unsafe code more in Chapter 19.
+Unsafe code indicates to the compiler that we’re checking the rules manually instead of relying on the compiler to check them for us; we will discuss unsafe code more in Chapter 19.

 We can use types that use the interior mutability pattern only when we can ensure that the borrowing rules will be followed at runtime, even though the